Who We Are

 We are resolute in our belief that our mission is as relevant today as it was when Thad and Alice Eure began this journey in 1984.

-Our vision is simple to state, yet grand in scope: to eliminate suffering from mental illness.
+Our vision is simple to state, yet grand in scope—we strive to eliminate suffering from mental illness.

-Since its founding in 1984, the Foundation has awarded 139 scientific research grants totaling more than $5.7 million; these funds have leveraged an additional $145 million from the National Institute of Mental Health (NIMH) and other federal agencies.
+Since its founding in 1984, the Foundation has awarded 186 scientific research grants totaling more than $8.4 million; these funds have leveraged an additional $231 million from the National Institute of Health (NIH) and other federal agencies.

-The Foundation has also given over $377,000 in 40 community service grants, shoring up resources for local organizations who work directly with North Carolina’s mentally ill.
+The Foundation has also given $630,000 to 45 mental health initiatives, shoring up resources for local organizations who work directly with those suffering from mental illnesses in North Carolina.